JuliaAnimators/Javis.jl/.github/ISSUE_TEMPLATE/bug_report.md

 - Did I read the Documentation and/or docstrings?
 - Did I search the Javis GitHub to see if this bug has already been reported?
 - Am I familiar with the Javis philosophy?
+- Do I have the latest version of Javis installed?

 **Describe the bug**